qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - For integer `(low + high) / 2` may overflow.
 A safer way is `low + (high - low) / 2` (it works when `low` and `high` are non-negative)
 - Short circuit. `a() || b()` will not run `b()` if `a()` returns true. `a() && b()` will not run `b()` when `a()` returns false.
 - When using profiler: the profiler may by default only include CPU time which excludes waiting time.
 If your app spends 90% time waiting on database, the flamegraph may not include that 90% which is misleading.
+- There are many different "dialects" of regular expression.
+Don't assume a regular expression that works in JS can work in Java.

 ### Linux and bash